rwxrob/notes/Performance adventure cycling kit.md

 - Patagonia Dirt Roamer storm pants
 - Patagonia Super Alpine jacket
 - Showers Pass Cross Point waterproof knit wool touchscreen gloves
--  Patagonia Jackon Glacier down parka OR Patagonia Nano-Air hoody (sleep kit)
+- Patagonia Jacskon Glacier down parka OR Patagonia Nano-Air hoody (sleep kit)
 - Mountain Hardware down pants (sleep kit)
 - Down booties (sleep kit)

 This kit doesn't have a "casual clothes" option because all the clothes double as casual and performance, no lycra at all.
 Bibs make zero sense because they are hard to get out of, look weird, and only provide minimal aero gains over OrNot Mission shorts in reality.

+Rain is absolutely brutal in NC so having serious rain gear is an absolute must.

 > [!TIP]
 > I love that road pedals are completely rideable with sandals.
 Wanna be footloose on a hot day and just relax?
 Perhaps tan those ultra white roadie feet?
 Put on the sandals.
 It's okay.
 It's an advantage that very few performance adventure cyclists consider.
 You just cannot do the same with SPD pedals (unless you get those heavy double-sided ones).